fcingolani/memento/README.md

 | DEBUG             | Enable or disable debug mode | false
 | MAX_UPLOAD_BYTES  | Max allowed file upload size in bytes | 1048576

+## FAQ

+### Why do you use 2 requests to save a replay, one to save the model and another to upload the file?

+This was made for [a friend](https://martincerdeira.itch.io/) who uses GameMaker.
+GM's http library doesn't support multipart requests.

 ## Todo

 _Not in priority order_